openlegend/core-rules/core/SRD.md

 gunslinger who channels dark energy, giving her deadshot accuracy and substituting Entropy for Agility. \newline

-**Special:** This feat can only be purchased once.
-In addition, the primary attribute must be either social, mental, or extraordinary, while the substituted attribute must be physical.
+**Special:** This feat cannot be purchased to link attributes beyond the initial two (primary and secondary).

 ## Bane Focus